kotlin-orm/ktorm/hexo-docs/source/en/query.md

 from t_employee
 ```

-You might have noticed that the paramter type of `select` function was `ColumnDeclaring` instead of `Column`.
+You might have noticed that the parameter type of `select` function was `ColumnDeclaring` instead of `Column`.
 So we can not only select normal columns from a table, but complex expressions and aggregation functions are also supported.
-For insance, if we want to know the salary difference between the max and the min in a company, we can write a query like this:
+For instance, if we want to know the salary difference between the max and the min in a company, we can write a query like this:

 ```kotlin
 Employees